Bugis: Origins and antecedents

-Toalean — Pre-Austronesian South Sulawesi
+ToaleanPre-Austronesian South Sulawesi

 The earliest inhabitant of South Sulawesi is potentially related to the Wajak Man, of the Proto-Australoid origin.
 There are a few flake materials found in Walanae River valley and Maros, likely dating between 40,000 and 19,000 BC.
 The hunter-gatherer culture in South Sulawesi is also known as Toalean culture, and largely based on blade, flake and microlith complex.
-They are probably of Melanesoid or Australoid stock, hence related to the contemporary population of New Guinea or Australian aborigines.
+They are probably of Melanesoid or Australoid stock, hence related to the contemporary population of New Guinea or to Australian aborigines.

-In 2015, the remains of Bessé´, a young woman was unearthed Leang Panninge, South Sulawesi.
+In 2015, the remains of Bessé´, a young woman, was unearthed Leang Panninge, South Sulawesi.
 Dated over 7,200 years old, half of her DNA was identified to be connected to the indigenous Australians, the people in New Guinea and the Western Pacific; together with a previously unknown and unique human lineage that diverged approximately 37,000 years ago.
 Her DNA provided important evidence pertaining to the understanding on ancient human migration.